ibm-cloud-docs/openwhisk/openwhisk_actions.md

 An action is simply a top-level PHP function.
 To create a PHP action:

-1. Save the following code in a filed called `hello.php`.
+1. Save the following code in a file called `hello.php`.
     ```
     <?php
     function main(array $args) : array